 Throughout our lives we have many different experiences or we can be faced with traumatic events which can lead us to become highly anxious, depressed or to develop a variety of symptoms some of which may be associated with PTSD (Post Traumatic Stress Disorder).
+Click here for information on trauma.
 We are individuals and so may develop different ways of dealing with psychological distress.
 In some cases people engage in unhelpful behaviours that can be counter-productive and which in turn can lead them to become even more depressed or to experience increased levels of anxiety.
 Anxiety can take many forms, all of which can be debilitating.

 Traumatic events can occur at any time and be the result of early life experiences, an accident or as a result of the work that people carry out on a daily basis.
 Some of the symptoms of trauma such as flashbacks, hyper-vigilance, hyper-arousal, nightmares and avoidance of certain situations carry with them increased anxiety which can have far-reaching consequences in daily life.
 A number of the people who have sought counselling and with whom I have worked, have come as the result of being the victim of sexual abuse, bullying, assaults and/or being in abusive relationships.
 Others have experienced traumatic events as a result of an accident, a sudden death or as a consequence of their employment.
 People who work in the following services: police, ambulance, fire or the military may be exposed repeatedly to traumatic events as part of their daily working life which can make them more vulnerable to low mood and anxiety.
 Whilst initially these experiences may have a limited impact, over time psychological distress can build up leading to increased difficulties.